epam-cross-platform-lab/FlexiMvvm/readme.md

 * FluentValidation (https://github.com/JeremySkinner/FluentValidation): for accelerating Validation features implementation
 * Cirrious.FluentLayout (https://github.com/FluentLayout/Cirrious.FluentLayout): for a better way to build constraint-based layouts in Xamarin.iOS.
 * Android Support Library v7 AppCompat: for better support of Android Material Design and guidelines

+## More

+More details, tutorials, reference are on [GitHub Pages](https://epam-xamarin-lab.github.io/FlexiMvvm/)

 ## License Information